 All boarding students will arrive according to the updated 2020-2021 academic calendar.
-All boarding students will quarantine on-campus with limited contact outside one’s family unit for 14 days.
-During this time the community will enjoy meals and outdoor activities in small groups, and classes will be held online.
-Boarding students may exercise outside, near the dorms, or go for a run/walk as an individual on the cross-country trails.
+All students will quarantine on-campus with limited contact outside one’s family unit for 10 days.
+During this time the community will enjoy meals and outdoor activities weather permitting in small groups, and classes will be held online.
+Students may exercise outside, near the dorms, or go for a run/walk as an individual or in groups of 2-3 family unit members on the cross-country trails.
 Masks must be worn for these activities.
-Day students will participate in the quarantine from home.
-We are hopeful that with diligent pre-arrival quarantine and robust testing this period of time will be shortened.
+For the spring term, athletic team practices for boarding and day students will take place during the on-campus quarantine.

 - How will the arts be impacted?

 - Will there be a preseason for athletics?

 - What will the arts look like this year at Choate?
 How about the Arts Concentration?

 - What will the dance program look like?